 When are targeted therapies used?

 - For women who have HER2-positive breast cancer.
 The targeted drugs block the receptors on the cells, so that HER2 proteins can’t attach to the cells and help them to grow.
 The drugs also help the immune system to target and kill the cancer cells.

 - For some types of metastatic breast cancer.

 The drugs most commonly used for breast cancer are monoclonal antibodies.
-An example is trastuzumab (Herceptin®).
-This drug is only used for HER2 positive breast cancer.
+For example, trastuzumab and pertuzumab.
+These drugs are only used for HER2 positive breast cancer.

 Your cancer can be tested for HER2 levels at the time of your surgery or from a biopsy.

 You may have targeted therapy before or after surgery, or both.
 Usually the drugs are given into a vein through a drip or as an injection.
 Other drugs may be given as a tablet.

 You may have a combination of different drugs.
 For example, you may have a targeted therapy drug and chemotherapy.